alizasamad/alizasamad.github.io/aboutMe.md

 				<header class="major">
 					<h3>Future Goals</h3>
 				</header>
 				<p>After getting a B.S. in Statistics and Data Science from the University of California, Santa Barbara, I plan on working in the field for a year or two before pursuing my MBA.
-My combined interests in business and data analytics make product management in the data analytics field the perfect career path for me!
+My combined interests in business and data analytics make product management the perfect career path for me!
 With politics and business being so closely related, my ultimate goal is to one day achieve a position on the company board so that I can be the change I want to see— starting with fair and equal treatment of all genders in the workplace.</p>
 			</div>
 		</div>
 	</section>